AdobeDocs/workfront.en/help/review-and-approve-work/manage-approvals/associate-approval-with-work.md

  <li>You must create the project, task, issue, template, or template task before the approval process can be associated with them.</li>
  <li> <p>When you attach an approval process to an item for a status that has passed and in which the item currently is, the approval process will not be triggered and no notifications are sent to the approvers.</p> <p class="example" data-mc-autonum="<b>Example: </b>"><span class="autonumber"><span><b>Example: </b></span></span>If a task is in the status of&nbsp;Complete and you attach an approval process associated with the&nbsp;Complete status, the approval does not trigger. </p> </li>
  <li> <p>When you attach an approval process to the first status of an item (by using a template for tasks and projects, using the Queue Setup settings for issues, or defining the Task Settings of a project for new tasks), the approval processes are bypassed if the submitted approval is recalled.
 In this case, the approvers do not receive any notifications.</p> <p>For more information about recalling approvals, see <a href="../../review-and-approve-work/manage-approvals/view-approvals.md" class="MCXref xref">View approvals in Adobe Workfront</a>.</p> <note type="tip">
    The first status for a task or issue is New.
-The first status for a project is the status selected by your
-   <span>Workfront administrator</span> in the Project&nbsp;Preferences in your system.
+The first status for a project is the status selected by your Workfront administrator in the Project&nbsp;Preferences in your system.
 For information, see
    <a href="../../administration-and-setup/set-up-workfront/configure-system-defaults/set-project-preferences.md" class="MCXref xref">Configure system-wide project preferences</a>.
   </note> </li>
  <li> <p>The association of approval processes with an object is not recorded in the Updates area for the object.</p> </li>